2019 Bar Scholarship

 - To improve social mobility in professions perceived to be out of reach for those from poorer backgrounds.
 This will be achieved through financial awards, mentoring and work placements.

 - To encourage a wider understanding of Sikh jurisprudence by considering whether society may learn from Sikhism for the benefit of us all.
-To achieve this, applicants will be asked to write an essay on the topic.
-2018’s essay question was, “Was Teresa May right when she said Sikh values are “values we need more than ever as we forge a new ambitious role for Britain in the world”.
+To achieve this, applicants will be asked to write an essay on the topic “What is Sikh Jurisprudence?”.

 Criteria for Bar Scholarship